VOLUME 4 Aircraft equipment and operational authorizations

 greater reliance must be placed on the guidance provided by the ground-based

 NAVAIDs.
-Therefore, design and maintenance criteria for airborne and
+Therefore, design and maintenance criteria for airborne and ground-based

-reliability are achieved by the total system.
+by the total system.
 For example, before an airport can qualify for CAT II minimums,

-it must be equipped with an ILS that has greater signal quality, reliability, and integrity.
-It
+it must be equipped with an ILS that has greater signal quality, reliability,

-system to provide more accurate information concerning seeing-conditions
+RVR reporting system to provide more accurate information concerning seeing-conditions

 on the runway.
-A purpose of these requirements is to supplement the
+A purpose of these requirements is to supplement the TDZ and

-airborne equipment is also required, as follows:
+is also required, as follows:

-· Dual ILS localizer and glideslope receivers.
+· Dual ILS localizer and GS receivers.

 · Rain removal equipment.